Popescu-PfeifferMarc/BrainfuckDiscordBot/readme.md

 Simply write: `!bf your_code your_input debug`

 Replace your_code with your code and your_input with your input.
 The debug field can be either true or false.
 If the debug field is set the bot replies with some debug information about your code.
 Both debug and input are optional fields.
-The default values are "" and false
+The default values are "" and false.

+The debug field is currently not implemented.

 ## How to code Brainfuck
 Brainfuck is a minimalistic language consisting of only 8 commands.